Save Crab Bank

 Crab Bank, in the heart of Charleston’s harbor near Shem Creek, is a bird sanctuary unlike any other.
 For more than a half-century, the island has been home to brown pelicans, black skimmers, royal terns, American oystercatchers, and other migratory and threatened birds.
 In a single summer, Crab Bank hosted as many as 5,000 nests, and, from its shore, young birds have begun life and learned to fish and play.

-More than a year ago, the Conservation League teamed up with the South Carolina Department of Natural Resources, conservation partners, and an outfitter, Coastal Expeditions, to find a solution — use sand dredged during the Charleston Harbor’s deepening project to rebuild the bank.
+The Conservation League teamed up with the South Carolina Department of Natural Resources, conservation partners, and an outfitter, Coastal Expeditions, to find a solution — use sand dredged during the Charleston Harbor’s deepening project to rebuild the bank.
 The Army Corps of Engineers has studied the opportunity extensively.
-The Corps found compatible sand, developed a plan for restoration and is prepared to rebuild Crab Bank.
-But it costs money, and we needed our community to come together to make it happen.
+They found compatible sand, developed a plan for restoration and prepared to rebuild Crab Bank.
+But it costs money to divert some of the good sand to Crab Bank, rather than sending it all to be dumped offshore.
+That left our community to raise the necessary funds to cover the excess cost of bringing Crab Bank back.

 Advocate for coastal bird habitat and policies that protect the environment they depend on, support the Coastal Bird Conservation Program, and read the tips below for ways to share our beaches with nesting and resting birds.